-How much vitamin B12 you should eat per day?
+How much vitamin B12 do you need each day?

 Vitamin B12 is necessary in only very small amounts each day.
-The NHS advises that the recommended daily amount (RDA) is 1.5 micrograms (mcg) for adults.
+The NHS advise adults consume 1.5 micrograms (mcg) per day.

 What are the symptoms of a vitamin B12 deficiency?

-Vitamin B12 deficiency is quite hard to detect and so can go undiagnosed for years.
-Symptoms can include fatigue, lethargy, shortness of breath, pale skin (possible with a pale yellow tinge), mouth ulcers, sensations of 'pins and needles', disturbed vision, impaired mental function and depression.
-Many of these symptoms are not unique to vitamin B12 deficiency, and not everyone who is diagnosed will experience these symptoms.
-If you are concerned that you may be deficient you should see your GP, who may wish to carry out a blood test.
+Vitamin B12 deficiency is quite hard to detect and can go undiagnosed for some time.
+Symptoms can include fatigue, lethargy, shortness of breath, pale skin, mouth ulcers, sensations of 'pins and needles', disturbed vision, impaired mental function and depression.
+Many of these symptoms are not unique to vitamin B12 deficiency, and not everyone who is diagnosed will experience them.

 A more severe form of vitamin B12 deficiency is called pernicious anaemia.
-This is an autoimmune disease which occurs due to issues with a specific glycoprotein called intrinsic factor (IF), which is created in the stomach and is necessary to absorb vitamin B12.
-Pernicious anaemia causes the immune system to attack the cells in the stomach which produce IF.
+This is an autoimmune disease which occurs due to issues with a specific glycoprotein called intrinsic factor (IF), which is created in the stomach and necessary to absorb vitamin B12.
+Pernicious anaemia causes the immune system to attack the cells in the stomach that produce IF.
 Without IF, vitamin B12 cannot be absorbed and therefore deficiency can occur.
-Pernicious anaemia is now treated with B12 injections.

 Who might be at risk of a vitamin B12 deficiency?